DaKingBear/astrogon_astro_website_template_arktoshealth/docs/customization.md

 ## Content Collections

-### Stock Content

-The written content in the template's collections was AI generated.
-The images are Creative Commons licenced with a paint filter applied to them.
-The goal was to have disposable content that better demonstrates the form of the collections than "Lorem ipsum".
-In case you're unsure, review my [Terms of Use](https://astrogon.reednel.com/terms/) for the policy on the use and redistribution of this content.

 ### The Mechanics

 The idea of a **Content Collection** is one of Astro's most central features.
 A content collection is a structured way to store and retrieve content for your site.
 Each collection consists of one or multiple **Entries**, which, in this site, are stored in a Markdown (md, mdx) format.
 At the top of any of these entry files, you will find **frontmatter**.
 This is space designed to hold any metadata you want to add, such as an entry's publication date, author, or whatever you want.